-The heritage gardening club, Bloomers & Britches, is made up of a hardy band of gardeners who work in the gardens of the museum village Tuesday or Saturday mornings, from May until October.
+The Bloomers & Britches is made up of a hardy band of gardeners who work in the gardens of the museum village Tuesday or Saturday mornings, from May until October.
 As well as hands-on gardening, the club researches, plans, and plants the heritage gardens.
 There are 2 full group Saturday sessions, one in May, "Turnover", and one in October, "Turnunder" when the members gather together to open and close the gardening season.

 Bloomers and Britches welcomes new members with open arms.

 If you enjoyed dressing dolls as a child, imagine the fun you'll have costuming real people, in styles ranging from the era of Jane Austen to WWI.
 We rely on the talents of those creative individuals who can wield scissors, a needle and thread, and perhaps even a (modern) sewing machine!

 This committee meets every Tuesday morning through the winter to work on mending, costume construction, and collection inventory.
 Periodically, sewing "bees" are held to work on projects for a whole day.

 Love history, enjoy sharing it?
 We exist to tell Pickering's stories, and we need you to do it!
 From life in a log house, to interpreting the goods in the 1910 General Store, our costumed interpreters share the museum's artifacts and the stories behind them.
 As with all volunteer opportunities at the museum village, we will give you the training to successfully interpret and demonstrate heritage skills.
 And what's more, you get to dress up!

 Interested in preserving historical technology?
 This club meets every Tuesday, Thursday, and Saturday all year round in a state of the art, heated workshop where they research, rebuild, and restore antique engines, tractors, vehicles and equipment of historical importance.
 If you have an interest in heritage equipment, or just like to tinker with unusual and fascinating machinery, consider joining this group of volunteers.